-All services must be preauthorized by UnitedHealthcare's Medical Director or designee.
+All services must have prior authorized by UnitedHealthcare's Medical Director or designee.
 Additionally, services must be provided by a UnitedHealthcare Network Provider in UnitedHealthcare's Service Area.
-In the event a UnitedHealthcare Network Provider does not offer a clinical trial with the same protocol as the one the Member's Network Treating Physician recommended, the Member may select a Provider performing a clinical trial with that protocol within the State of California.
-If there is no Provider offering the clinical trial with the same protocol as the one the Member's treating Network Physician recommended in California, the Member may select a clinical trial outside the State of California but within the United States of America.
+In the event a UnitedHealthcare Network Provider does not offer a clinical trial with the same protocol as the one the Member's Network Treating Physician recommended, the Member may choose a Provider performing a clinical trial with that protocol within the State of California.
+If there is no Provider offering the clinical trial with the same protocol as the one the Member's treating Network Physician recommended in California, the Member may choose a clinical trial outside the State of California but within the United States of America.

-UnitedHealthcare is required to pay for the services covered under this benefit at the rate agreed upon by UnitedHealthcare and a Network Provider, minus any applicable Copayment, Coinsurance or deductibles.
-In the event the Member participates in a clinical trial provided by an Out-of-Network Provider that does not agree to perform these services at the rate UnitedHealthcare negotiates with Network Providers, the Member will be responsible for payment of the difference between the Non-Network Provider's billed charges and the rate negotiated by

-UnitedHealthcare with Network Providers, in addition to any applicable Copayment, Coinsurance or deductibles.
+UnitedHealthcare is required to pay for the services covered under this benefit at the rate agreed upon by UnitedHealthcare and a Network Provider, minus any applicable Co-payment or Deductibles.
+In the event the Member takes part in a clinical trial provided by an Out-of-Network Provider that does not agree to perform these services at the rate UnitedHealthcare negotiates with Network Providers, the Member will be responsible for payment of the difference between the Out-of-Network Provider's billed charges and the rate negotiated by UnitedHealthcare with Network Providers, in addition to any applicable Co-payment or Deductibles.

-Any additional expenses the Member may have to pay beyond UnitedHealthcare's negotiated rate as a result of using an Out-of-Network Provider do not apply to the Member's annual Copayment maximum
+Any additional expenses the Member may have to pay beyond UnitedHealthcare's negotiated rate due to using an Out-of-Network Provider do not apply to the Member's Annual Co-payment Limit.

 - 4. Gender Dysphoria Prior authorization of medically necessary services must be done by UnitedHealthcare or delegated providers as determined by UnitedHealthcare.
-For more information regarding this coverage, please refer to the Benefit Interpretation Policy Manual and Medical Management Guidelines Manual are available at ww.myuhc.com. - 5.
+For more information regarding this coverage, please refer to the Benefit Interpretation Policy Manual and Medical Management Guidelines Manual are available at uhc.com/CalPERS. - 5.
 Hospice Services Hospice services are covered for Members with a Terminal Illness, defined as a medical condition resulting in a prognosis of life expectancy of one year or less, if the disease follows its natural course.
-Hospice services are provided as determined by the plan of care developed by the Member's interdisciplinary team, which includes, but is not limited to, the Member, the Member's Primary Care Physician, a registered nurse, a social worker and a spiritual caregiver.
+Hospice services are provided as determined by the plan of care developed by the Member's interdisciplinary team, which includes, but is not limited to, the Member, the Member's PCP, a registered nurse, a social worker and a spiritual caregiver.
 Hospice services are provided in an appropriately licensed Hospice Facility when the Member's interdisciplinary team has determined that the Member's care cannot be managed at home because of acute complications or the temporary absence of a capable primary caregiver.